My-UofE/ECM1410-Workshop-09-Instructions/README.md

 # Workshop Week 09: Serialisation and IO

+**UPDATE Friday 13th March** Updated to clarify how to handle exceptions

+Please check the additional gudiance on how to deal with the exceptions and implement it in your code.

 ## MessageBoard java project

 In this workshop we are going to create a messageboard application in which users can add and view posts.